romaisa-0/romaisa-0/README.md

 - 🔬 *Volunteer, Envision'22* – IEEE Student Branch NEDUET (2022)
 ---

-_“Strive to build solutions that are not just functional, but impactful.”_
+_Strive to build solutions that are not just functional, but impactful._